ABuying a used car needn’t mean getting second best. Read our guide to making a smarter decision on your next pre-owned vehicle.

 3. Forgetting the mechanic

 Test drives can tell you a lot but rarely reveal the whole picture.
 Skipping a mechanic’s check-up of a used car only saves money in the short term.
-Their expertise can prevent future financial headaches, so always consult one whenever their services aren’t part of your dealer’s used purchase package.
+Their expertise can prevent future financial headaches.
+Therefore, always consult one whenever their services aren’t part of your dealer’s used purchase package.

 Buying second-hand from a private owner usually comes with assurances that the vehicle is in good condition and was handled responsibly.
 Sneaky sellers know that any problems found in the shop could lend the buyer some negotiating leverage.
-See how amenable sellers are to accommodating requests for a mechanic’s opinion and use that as a green or red flag to proceed.
+See how amenable sellers are to accommodating requests for a mechanic’s opinion.
+Additionally, use that as a green or red flag to proceed.

 4. Not being comprehensive with the paperwork

-Tracking down all the paperwork that comes as standard with a new car can be a challenge when you buy a used car.
+Tracking down the paperwork that comes with a new car can be a challenge when you buy a used car.
 Start by checking the vehicle’s title.
 This proves the seller is the owner and is essential when registering the car as yours with the DMV.
-The title document sometimes reveals other potential deal-breakers, like any past damage to the car, accident and purchase history, and other key details like existing liens and odometer accuracy.
+The title document sometimes reveals other potential deal-breakers.
+Furthermore, like any past damage to the car, accident, purchase history, existing liens, and odometer accuracy.

 Sometimes a history report is part of the package while it’s up to the buyer at others.
 Sources like VinAudit, AutoCheck, CARFAX, and the NMVTIS cost little to nothing.
 Use historical information to cross-reference seller documents and stories to avoid making a poor decision.